ubep/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 }
 {% endhighlight %}

-The certain test steps are in a separate classes.
+Certain test steps are contained in a separate classes to better facilitate re-use.
 We have a class *ShopSteps* which contains tests that are shop-specific and needed in all tests.
-Then we have e.g. *ProductSteps* inherting from ShopSteps for steps that are used in product-related tests.
+Then we have e.g. *ProductSteps* inheriting from ShopSteps for steps that are used in product-related tests.

 This example shows the *ProductImageSteps* (which for their part inherit from *ProductSteps*) which only contains those steps that are relevant for product image-related tests: